 Engages students in automotive repair facilities work experiences related to college instruction in the second semester of the program.
+Students will receive a final grade of "S" (satisfactory) or "U" (unsatisfactory) for this course.

-Co-requisite: AUTO 1404 and AUTO 1504, or Department Chair Approval
+Prerequisite: MVSB 1003 and MVSB 1604, or Department Chair Approval Co-requisite: AUTO 1404 and AUTO 1504, or Department Chair Approval